vicente-astorga/french-press/README.md

 This project was inspired by my love for coffee.
 Showing a french press that unfolds on scroll.
 At the end, different materials are shown to select from.

-This website was developed with vanilla JS, GSAP for animations, and Three.js for WebGL.
+This website was developed in vanilla JS with Parcel as a bundler, GSAP for animations, and Three.js for WebGL.

 Take a look here: https://vicente-astorga.github.io/french-press/